 - Our appointment as the sole general partner of Artisan Partners Holdings. - The modification of our capital structure into three classes of common stock and a series of convertible preferred stock.
 We issued shares of our Class B common stock, Class C common stock and convertible preferred stock to pre-IPO partners of Artisan Partners Holdings.
 Each share of Class B common stock corresponds to a Class B common unit of Artisan Partners Holdings.
-Each share of Class C common stock corresponds to either a Class A, Class D or Class E common unit of Artisan Partners Holdings.
+Each share of Class C common unit of Artisan Partners Holdings.
 Subject to certain restrictions, each common unit of Artisan Partners Holdings (together with the corresponding share of Class B or Class C common stock) is exchangeable for a share of our Class A common stock.

 - A corporation ("H&F Corp") merged with and into Artisan Partners Asset Management, which we refer to in this document as the H&F Corp Merger.
 As consideration for the merger, the shareholder of H&F Corp received shares of our convertible preferred stock, contingent value rights, or CVRs, issued by Artisan Partners Asset Management and the right to receive an amount of cash.
 In November 2013, the CVRs issued by Artisan Partners Asset Management were terminated with no amounts paid or payable thereunder.
-In June 2014, the shareholder of H&F Corp converted all of its then-remaining shares of convertible preferred stock into shares of Class A common stock and sold those shares.
-We no longer have any outstanding shares of convertible preferred stock, and Artisan Partners Holdings no longer has any outstanding preferred units. - The voting and certain other rights of each class of limited partnership units of Artisan Partners Holdings were modified.
+In June 2014, the shareholder of H&F Corp converted all of its then-remaining shares of convertible preferred stock, and Artisan Partners Holdings no longer have any outstanding shares of convertible preferred stock, and Artisan Partners Holdings no longer has any outstanding preferred units. - The voting and certain other rights of each class of limited partnership units of Artisan Partners Holdings were modified.
 In addition, Artisan Partners Holdings issued CVRs to the holders of the preferred units.
 In November 2013, the CVRs issued by Artisan Partners Holdings were terminated with no amounts paid or payable thereunder. - We entered into two tax receivable agreements ("TRAs"), one with the pre-H&F Corp Merger shareholder of H&F Corp ("Pre-H&F Merger Shareholder") and the other with each limited partner of Artisan Partners Holdings.
 Pursuant to the first TRA, we will pay to the Pre-H&F Merger Shareholder a portion of certain tax benefits we realize as a result of the H&F Corp Merger.
 Pursuant to the second TRA, we will pay to certain limited partners of Artisan Partners Holdings a portion of certain tax benefits we realize as a result of the purchase or exchange of their limited partnership units of Artisan Partners Holdings.